GES

 UPSC CSESSC CGLSSC CHSLIBPS PORRB NTPCCDSState PSCs

-Labour reforms are heavily tested in UPSC Prelims and Mains — 4 Labour Codes (names, features), PLFS data, EPFO/ESIC provisions, MGNREGA, Skill India, and gig worker regulation are regular questions.
-UPSC Mains GS Paper 3 tests analysis of employment challenges, informal economy, and formalisation.
-SSC CGL asks about Minimum Wages Act, Factories Act, and basic labour law provisions.
+UPSC Prelims and Mains heavily test the 4 Labour Codes (names, features), PLFS data, EPFO/ESIC provisions, MGNREGA, Skill India, and gig worker regulation.
+GS Paper 3 probes employment challenges, the informal economy, and formalisation.
+SSC CGL covers Minimum Wages Act, Factories Act, and basic provisions.
 IBPS PO tests EPFO contribution rates, ESIC coverage, and recent policy changes.